shivaShahsavari/sentence_similarity_DistilBERT_KNN/README.md

 number of articles contains key and sim <40 :  5519**

 ## Preprocessing
 Based on previous analysis, sentence similarity was the main proper idea in my opinion.
 Just I had to check other related options.
 To follow this idea, data should be precessed at first.
 In process.py file, I gathered all of the sentences including data sources name with their related classes as training data set.
 According to my experience, the best structure to save a lot of sentences was pickle in comparison to excel.
 This structure is not suggested solution, if you concern about readability and security.
-But, if you want to save data quickly and later upload them to use, I strongly recommend it.
-(FYI, you can save pickle format of 57000 records in 30 mins and in csv format, more than 8 hours.)
+But, if you want to save data quickly and later upload them to use, I strongly recommend it.([preprocess.py](https://github.com/shivaShahsavari/Kaggle_competition/blob/main/prepocess.py))
+Note: FYI, you can save pickle format of 57000 records in 30 mins and in csv format, more than 8 hours.

 ## Modeling
-The simplest modeling is cosine similarity between sentences by their common words which calculates quickly without using RAM that much but accuracy is super low. (sentence_similarity_words.py)
+The simplest modeling is cosine similarity between sentences by their common words which calculates quickly without using RAM that much but accuracy is super low. ([sentence_similarity_words.py](https://github.com/shivaShahsavari/Kaggle_competition/blob/main/sentence_similarity_words.py))
 The next modelling is transforming sentences by "quora-distilbert" pre_model, indexing transformed data by "hnswlib" library and then finding KNN vectorsto the test sentences.
 This approach has highest accuracy.
-The predictions were correct in Kaggle competition but took exceeded RAM usage. (vector_similarity_knn.py)
+The predictions were correct in Kaggle competition but took exceeded RAM usage. ([vector_similarity_knn.py](https://github.com/shivaShahsavari/Kaggle_competition/blob/main/vector_similarity_knn.py))